Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: Conclusion and Outlook

 \acknowledgments

 K.T.G. would like to acknowledge financial support from the National Institute of Physics, University of the Philippines, Diliman Research Grant Project ``Superradiance and Quasi-Bound States in the Parameter Space of the Kerr-Newman Black Hole.''
+The authors also acknowledge the Office of the Chancellor of the University of the Philippines Diliman, through the Office of the Vice Chancellor for Research and Development, for funding support through the Outright Research Grant (262608 ORG).